-If you intend to use this scheme you should contact the banks in advance and find out what information and paperwork they will require from you so that you can get this arranged.
-This will help to avoid any delay in paying the Inheritance Tax, which is important because HM Revenue & Customs start to charge interest on Inheritance Tax after the end of the sixth month after the death.
+If you want to use this scheme, contact the banks to find out what information and paperwork they need from you, so you can get this arranged.
+This will help to avoid any delay in paying the inheritance tax, which is important because HM Revenue & Customs start to charge interest on inheritance tax at the end of the sixth month after the death.

 - Business interests

-Apply for an Executor’s Loan
+Apply for an executor’s loan

 As an executor, you don't need to pay inheritance tax from your own money.
 If the two options above don't work for you, you can apply for an executor’s loan.
 Generally banks offer these loans at their standard loan rates.